 6. Construction of jetties

-(1) The Governor may authorize the Minister to —
+(1) The Governor may authorise the Minister to —

 (a) undertake, construct, and provide any jetty;

 (b) acquire any private jetty from any person who is entitled thereto;

 (c) lease, close, or remove any public jetty.

 (2) The provisions of Part 9 of the Land Administration Act 1997 shall apply to the acquisition of any jetty under this Act as if it were land required for a public work, and compensation shall be claimable, payable, and assessed in respect thereto as in that Act provided and not otherwise.